Arethusag/map_editor/README.md

 # Map Editor

-This project is a proof of concept that demonstrates a tiled sprite map can be represented entirely as a data base schema.
-We show that a schema containing cartesian (X, Y) coordinates and a Tile ID provides sufficient information to a render engine to construct the sprite map while leaving the option of extending tile properties through additional relationships.
-We construct an example written in C using SQLite and OpenGL libraries.
+A simple map editor for creating a tiled sprite map.

+## How it works (so far)
+setup.sh defines a sqlite database schema to store sprite and tile properties and generates the database with defaults.
+This schema is loaded and rendered using raylib.